Exploration and Discovery Learning Community:

 - Makes available optional mentorships with FSU faculty/staff that allow students to explore the diversity of expertise available at FSU and sample prospective career options.

 - Engages the students in a program of organized exploration of interests, academic majors and possible career paths specific to their abilities.

-- Creates a setting which increases retention rates, four-year graduation rates, and GPA's as compared to students not involved in a learning community.
+- Creates a setting which increases retention rates, four-year graduation rates, and GPAs as compared to students not involved in a learning community.

-What people are saying about Bryan:
+What people are saying about Exploration and Discovery Learning Community: